Please also see my All-TimeTeam Index.

 Ferenc Puskas was one of the greatest footballers in history.
 He scored 84 goals in 85 international matches for Hungary.
 He became Olympic champion in 1952 and led his nation to the final of the 1954 World Cup where he was named the tournament's best player.
 He played with Honved at home and went to Real Madrid after the Soviet invasion.
 With Alfredo Di Stefano, Raymond Kapo, etc, Real Maadrid became the greatest club team in history.

-José Luis Peinado, Manuel Bueno,Vicente Miera, José Araquistáin, Antonio Betancort, Jose Vicente Train
+José Luis Peinado, Manuel Bueno,Vicente Miera, José Araquistáin, Antonio Betancort, Jose Vicente Train, Hector Rial.

--- Miguel Angel did not play much under Miguel Muñoz.
-The third keeper was between José Araquistáin, Antonio Betancort and Jose Vicente Train.
+-- Rogelio Dominguez and García Remón are the obvious choice.
+Garcia Ramon had a rivalry with Miguel Angel for their duration of their careers in Madrid, and Miguel Angel spent 18 years while Remon lasted 15 years.
+But Miguel Angel did not play much under Miguel Muñoz.
+So the third keeper was between José Araquistáin, Antonio Betancort and Jose Vicente Train.

 -- Camacho arrived after the departure of Miguel Muñoz.